 |The transfer of heat from a region of higher temperature to a region of lower temperature by greater emission of radiant energy from the region of higher temperature.|

 Before the Activity

 - Make copies of the Heat Transfer Worksheet.

 With the Students

-It works best to drop the glitter and food coloring from directly above the heat source.
+- Carefully light the heat source.
+Drop a few drops of food coloring and some glitter into the water.
+It works best to drop the glitter and food coloring into the water directly above the heat source.

 Activity Embedded Assessment

 - When you heat a container of water, does the water move or stay still?